-In this example, Zoom announces an acquisition and what it means to their customers.
+In this example, Zoom announces an acquisition and what it means to its customers.
 The advantages are discussed, and the statement “we believe that no current platform offers all of these” is meant to show their lead over competitors and their confidence.

-Zoom is a market leader in its field, and the desire to constantly improve is demonstrated here
+Zoom is a market leader in its field, and the desire to constantly improve is demonstrated here.